 Obese premenopausal women tend to be diagnosed with more aggressive disease than obese postmenopausal women.
 Evidence exists that while obesity does not appear to increase risk of premenopausal breast cancer, when such cancer does develop, it has an aggressive profile.
 There is conflicting evidence as to whether obesity increases the risk of triple negative or HER2 overexpressing (HER2+) subtypes in premenopausal women.
 However, obese premenopausal women tend to have larger tumors with higher tumor grade and stage than similar normal weight women.

-Adult weight gain is associated primarily with increased risk of hormone receptor positive (ER+/PR+) breast cancer after menopause.
-However, risk for ER-/PR- tumors among postmenopausal women also appears to be slightly increased as a result of weight gain.
+Adult weight gain is associated primarily with increased risk of ER+/PR+ breast cancer after menopause.
+However, risk for ER-/PR- tumors among postmenopausal women also has been reported to be increased as a result of weight gain.

 Obesity at diagnosis worsens prognosis